web3privacy/privacycases/readme.md

 ## Privacy cases

-This is a research project aimed to bridge the gap between local privacy violations with events community is doing (meetups, summits, congresses & hackathons).
+This is a research project aimed at bridging the gap between local privacy violations x events the community is doing (meetups, summits, congresses & hackathons).

-It's a part of "social layer" activity fostering political awareness among developers, so they will tackle local & not just global issues.
+It's part of the "social layer" activity fostering political awareness among developers so that they will tackle local & not just global issues.

-**Case scenario**: web3 hackathon landing in the new city; our goal - introduce local-specific privacy stories, so developers can try to solve them (censoprship resistance in Turkey, journalist leaks in Mexico, safe communication within occupied territories in Ukraine).
+**Case scenario**: web3 hackathon landing in the new city; our goal - introduce local-specific privacy stories, so developers can try to solve them (censorship resistance in Turkey, journalist leaks in Mexico, safe communication within occupied territories in Ukraine).

 **Template for the data collection**